1626, Sea Season, Stasis Week, Clayday

-Since arriving in Boldhome, I am making a point to visit the Temple of Vinga daily.
+Since arriving in Boldhome, I am making a point to visit the Temple of Vinga daily at the top of the West Pocket.
 Each time I visit, I make an offering and pray, but I am also carefully taking in the surroundings and examining the faces of the people within the temple’s precincts.
 Although not as impressive as the larger temples in Nochet, this temple is more impressive than the Vingan shrine I grew up with.
 It’s clear that Vinga is seen as more than an afterthought or oddity in Boldhome.
 Unsurprising, perhaps, given who the Prince is.

 There’s an older Vingan present each time I enter the temple.
 She has become a bit soft with the years, and while her hair gleams red, her skin shows the wrinkles and sags of time’s passing.
 But her smile seems genuinely welcoming, and on the third day, I decide that she will be the priestess I approach first.
 I greet her with a nod when I arrive, and promisingly, she returns it.
 After I pay my respects to my goddess, I approach the priestess.

 “Good morning, Daughter of Vinga,” I say to her, carefully wearing an open expression and using a friendly, polite tone of voice.

 “Good morning.
 How may I be of help?”
 The older woman responds with courtesy.